 Honor staff, board, and volunteers.
 Give them credit and thanks.

-Hold a board meeting where the board votes to dissolve the organization.
+Hold a board meeting where the board voted to dissolve the organization.
 Record that decision in the board minutes.

 Inventory all assets, such as money, furniture, web domains, property, mailing lists, etc. Then pass them on to another nonprofit, sell them and use the proceeds to pay your bills, or return them if appropriate.